Application open for the 9th STEM Educator Awards!!!

 The Delaware STEM Educator Award Selection Committee (a group representative of the Governor’s Delaware STEM Council) will review all completed applications and select first place winners in each category.
 Finalists will be notified of their selection via telephone and postal mail and/or email.
 Finalists will be recognized and presented with their awards during a STEM Council sponsored Symposium program where awardees will share innovative practices with teachers from throughout the state.
 The date and details regarding the Symposium and Awards Ceremony program will be included with finalist notification.

-Click here to download full application: 9th Delaware STEM Educator Awards Application – 2023 (PDF)
+Applications for the 10th Awards are now open.
+Click here to download full application for the 10th running here: 10th Delaware STEM Educator Awards Application – 2024 (PDF)

-SAVE THE DATE FOR THE 9TH DELAWARE STEM EDUCATOR AWARDS ON NOV 9TH.
+REGISTER FOR THE 10TH DELAWARE STEM EDUCATOR AWARDS ON NOV, 2024 HERE.

 1st Delaware STEM Educator Award Winners